 "Drowning in depressing" is a great example how portraits are far more then just a family picture at your local photography studio.
 Portraits can be made to tell stories, strike emotions, open or close old wounds, for enlightenment and powerful storytelling.
-My wife was gracious enough to pose for this home project telling the story of depression through portraiture.
+This home project tells the story of depression through portraiture.
 Depression is a sickness that affects millions of people every year and gone untreated can lead broken families or even worse suicide.
-This photo captures that moment, how a person feels when they are drowning in self deprecation, and depression, feeling as if everything is lost in their lives with no hope to every climb out bottomless pool they so often feel like they are drowning in.
+This photo captures that moment when a person feels when they are drowning in self depreciation, and depression, feeling as if everything is lost in their lives with no hope to every climb out of the bottomless pool they so often feel like they are drowning in.
 Through creative lighting and careful post processing, this dark image tells a very powerful story.

 Portrait #5, A day at the beach, 2017